SURE (Summer Undergraduate Research Experience)

 The Summer Undergraduate Research Experience (SURE) at Emory University is a nationally recognized program with a 25-year record of training undergraduates in cutting-edge science research.
 During the ten-week summer program, SURE Fellows conduct full-time research, mentored by their lab Principal Investigator (PI) and team of postdocs, technicians, graduate students, and other undergraduates.
 SURE Fellows receive an academic fellowship (stipend) and housing on the Emory campus to support their full-time attention to research training, professional development, and training in biomedical research ethics.

-The SURE Program offers wonderful opportunities to develop the scientific skills most important to success in a professional career (designing experiements, problem-solving, interpreting results, communicating one’s science to various audiences, navigating difficult ethical situations).
+The SURE Program offers the opportunity to develop the scientific skills most important to success in a professional career (designing experiements, problem-solving, interpreting results, communicating one’s science to various audiences, navigating difficult ethical situations).
 In addition, it is an opportunity to discuss science and start building your professional network with world-renowned scientists and with your best and brightest peers from Emory and other institutions.

 The capstone of the SURE Program is the Poster Symposium at the end of the summer.
 SURE Fellows formally present their work in a symposium well attended by the community at large, as well as faculty of Emory University (Graduate Division of Biological and Biomedical Sciences, School of Medicine, School of Public Health), Georgia Institute of Technology, and other regional universities, who are looking for up-and-coming young researchers.